HXiangru/S.E.A.L.-Database/SEAL_DB.Manual.md

 **3. Create tables**.

 1. The third step is to start building all the tables required for managing the database by *Query Tool*.
-Run the following code (*all_tables.sql*) and The query consists of five incomplete tables
+Run the following code (*all_tables.sql*).The query consists of five incomplete tables
    1. Data_tags
    2. Data_reference
    3. Data_uncertainty